monk-io/docs/docs/acc-and-auth.md

 ## Forgotten Password?

-If you have forgotten your password, go to [https://monk.io/restore](https://monk.io/restore) and follow the instructions to choose a new one.

-Alternatively, you can use the following command:
+To reset your password, you can use the following command:

     monk reset